AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

 >
 >For video smart crop to work, you must include one or more video encoding presets with your video profile.

 To use smart crop for video, you create an adaptive or progressive video encoding profile.
-As part of your profile, use the **[!UICONTROLSmart Crop Ratio]** tool to select pre-defined crop ratios.
-As an example, after you define your video encoding presets, you can add a "Mobile Landscape" definition with a smart crop ratio of 16x9, and a "Mobile Portrait" definition with a smart crop ration of 9x16.
-Other smart crop ratios from which you can choose include 1x1, 4x3, and 4x5.
+As part of your profile, use the **[!UICONTROLSmart Crop Ratio]** tool to select pre-defined aspect ratios.
+As an example, after you define your video encoding presets, you can add a "Mobile Landscape" definition with an aspect ratio of 16x9, and a "Mobile Portrait" definition with an aspect ratio of 9x16.
+Other aspect or crop ratios from which you can choose include 1x1, 4x3, and 4x5.

 ![Editing a video encoding profile with smart crop](assets/edit-smart-crop-video2.png)